Sh1r0Yaksha/SmolTAS/README.md

 * 'F4' sets the timescale value to 1.00, so time will increment normally
 * 'F5' decrements the timescale value by 0.1
 * 'F6' increments the timescale value by 0.1
+* 'F7' sets the timescale value to 10, making the game run at very low FPS (~0).
 * This method is dependent on timescale value so your framerate changes while in slow motion
 * The value of timescale will be visible in the bottom left corner